minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have embedded images or videos
 * Smp "hack" and "cheat" mods are allowed, however any designed for griefing are not allowed

+### WIP Mods

+When a mod in this section is ready to be moved to the [Minecraft Mods](http://www.minecraftforum.net/forum/51-minecraft-mods/) section, report the topic using the Report feature and request it to be moved.

 ### Requests / Ideas For Mods.

 * Topics must be either a request or an idea for a mod